 The evolving vaccine landscape

 As the World Health Organization (WHO) says, “Vaccines are a critical new tool in the battle against COVID-19.”
+Officials note that the majority of those who test positive have not been fully vaccinated against the coronavirus.
 As of May 2021, everyone 12 years of age and older can make appointments.
-Wider vaccine distribution has also helped address the inequities in who gets affected by COVID-19, which are caused by decreased access to healthcare, among other factors.

 The landscape — and laws — around COVID-19 vaccine verification are rapidly evolving.
 Some event creators are requiring proof of vaccination for entry, while others are requiring all staff members to be vaccinated.
 Some are using vaccine status to determine which safety precautions apply to an individual attendee.
 At Yankee Stadium as well as many other sports venues throughout the country, attendees who show proof of vaccination will be able to sit in vaccinated-only sections, where they will not be required to wear masks or socially distance.